When vision meets voice: a smart eyewear perspective

 Cognitive technologies to the rescue of smart eyewear lacking ergonomics

-Disclaimer, we are not saying that voice is the only thing that is preventing smart glasses to shine.
-Many have thought about it before, many have already equiped their devices with it.
-We just want to promote voice recognition in a use case where it is not only seen as a gadget, but as a real, pertinent, benefic, way of interact with technology !
+Disclaimer: we are not saying that voice is the only thing that is preventing smart glasses to shine.
+Many have thought about it before, many have already equipped their devices with it.
+We just want to promote voice recognition in a use case where it is not only seen as a gadget, but as a real, pertinent, benefic, way of interact with technology!
 And this, only with simple voice commands, imagine with all the range of solutions we have…

 Who is currently providing voice in this industry?

 So who’s behind the “voices” in smart eyewear?
 Google, Facebook, Amazon, Microsoft, Nuance (could be included in Microsoft’s now), Vivoka or custom company-specific softwares.
 Of course this is not 100% exhaustive, but this covers most of the market.

 First of all, speech recognition accuracy.
 Generalistic voice engines will be able to transcribe most of the commands and intentions but will have a hard time understanding complex vocabularies which is quite often present in professional environments.
 Latency as well, when working with cloud technologies that suffer internet dependency, especially critical in remote areas.
 The lack of language support and accents/dialects compliance are also deceptive elements for companies who want to deploy their products globally and work with many different populations.
 At last, we can also mention that from now on, only voice transcription and wake-up words have been used in smart glasses (and vision-based devices as well).
 In fact, there is a huge space left open for new use cases with the range of technologies available.

 What we see as the way smart glasses should be in terms of voice assistance